 The 7 different types of Google ads campaign types clearly explained.
 By the end of this article, you will be able to get started on your cost per click (PPC) ads in no time.

 Before you begin a Google ads campaign*, you should keep in mind your overall goals and what you hope to achieve by advertising and creating the campaigns.
 Are you here to gain x2 as many phone calls from customers?
 Have an increased ROAS?
 To promote your app?
-Have a desired outcome in mind when creating your campaign.
+Have a desired outcome in mind when creating your local campaign.

 *Formerly known as Google Adwords